John Michael Hooker: Release and double murder

 Sometime after his release, Hooker began a relationship with a woman named Sylvia C. Stokes, with whom he had several children but never officially married.
 Their relationship proved to be troublesome, as Hooker was physically abusive towards her, forcing Stokes to file a restraining order against him.
 During the hearings, she pleaded with the judge to keep him away from her, saying that she "[did not] want to be like the others – dead", referring to an unrelated series of murders of women who had also filed restraining orders at the time.

 The pair attempted to reconcile on at least one occasion, with Hooker even offering to marry her, but this arrangement did not work out, with Stokes later moving out to live with her mother at an apartment in Providence Apartments.
 Enraged by this, Hooker decided to kill her, with one friend claiming that he had repeatedly stated his intention to do so.
 On March 27, 1988, Hooker armed himself with a butcher knife and broke into Stokes' apartment, where he proceeded to stab her to death.
-Not long after, Stokes' mother, 53-year-old Drusilla Morgan, went to see check what was going on, but was herself attacked and stabbed to death as well.
+Not long after, Stokes' mother, 53-year-old Drusilla Morgan, went to check what was going on, but was herself attacked and stabbed to death as well.
 With his clothes still visibly bloodied, Hooker calmly left the crime scene and returned to his own apartment.

 Approximately nine days later, with the help of witness testimony and examining bloody footprints, authorities arrested Hooker for the double murder.
 At the time of his arrest, his pants still had patches of blood left on them, and one of the arresting police sergeants would later claim that he showed no remorse for the crime and acted cockily the entire time.